CostaBru/knapsack/README.md

 - ``M`` equal-subset-sum of ``N`` integer number set that is exponental in ``M`` only.

-- Algorithm for multiple knapsack and ``M`` strict partition problem.
+- Algorithms for multiple knapsack and ``M`` strict partition problem.

 - Test cases and iteration reports.